Skincare Habits to Add to Your Daily Routine

 Instead: Use a soft towel to gently pat your skin dry.
 Apply products using light, upward motions, especially around the delicate eye area.

-Being gentle helps protect your skin’s natural barrier and reduces unnecessary stress on your face.
+Being gentle helps protect your skin barrier and reduces unnecessary stress on your face.

 Apply Products on Damp Skin

 One of the best-kept secrets in skincare is that damp skin absorbs products better.
+One of the most effective skincare habits for your daily routine is applying your products while your skin is still damp to lock in maximum moisture.
 Applying serums or moisturizers while your skin is still slightly wet helps:

 How to do it: After cleansing, don’t fully dry your face.
 Apply toner, essence, or serum right away.
 Follow with your moisturizer to seal everything in.